layer3switch/metrilyx-2.0/README.md

 This configuration option is only need if you plan to use heatmaps.
 If you choose to enable this feature the only needed change is the mongodb information relative to your setup i.e. **host**, **port**, and database

 ##### databases
-The are 2 configurations provided - sqlite and postgres.
+The are 2 database configurations provided - sqlite and postgres.
 The first one in the list will be the one used.
 The default uses sqlite.
 Postgresql can also be used.
 To use postgres move that configuration option to the top of the list.
 Using postgres requires the **psycopg2** python package.
 All options are self explanatory.

+##### cache
+This is where the metric metadata cache settings can be changed.
+The only configuration need is the correct mongodb settings.

+###### interval
+The interval at which to refresh the cache.
+This is in minutes.

+###### result_size
+Maximum number of results to return.
+Setting this value too high may cause performance issues.

 #### /opt/metrilyx/metrilyx/static/config.js
 This is the client side configuration file.
 A sample for this configuration has also been provided.